susanBuck/notes/04_PHP/07_Clock_exercise.md

 ## Goal
-It's time for an exercise that will combine variables, if constructs and functions all together.
+It's time for an exercise that will combine *variables*, *if* constructs and *functions* all together.

-The general idea for this exercise is simple: create an app that tells time.
+The general idea for this exercise is simple: **create an app that tells time**.
 Depending on when in the day a user visits your page, they will see different results.

 [Final working demo...](http://php.wcc-hosting.com/clock)